This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of a SSI?

-- Blood, fluid, or pus draining from your wound
+- Blood, fluid, or pus draining from your surgery area

 How is a SSI diagnosed?

-- Blood tests may show the infection and what causes it.
+- Blood tests may show the germ that is causing the infection and give information about your overall health.

 How is a SSI treated?

-- Medicines can help fight the infection and decrease pain or swelling.
+- Medicines will be given to treat the infection and decrease pain or swelling.

 - Hyperbaric oxygen therapy (HBO) may be used to get more oxygen to your tissues to help them heal.
 The pressurized oxygen is given as you sit in a pressure chamber.

 - Care for your wound as directed.
 Keep your wound clean and dry.
 You may need to cover your wound when you bathe so it does not get wet.
-When you are allowed to clean your wound, carefully wash it with soap and water, or as directed.
-Dry the area and put on new, clean bandages as directed.
+Clean your wound as directed with soap and water or wound cleaner.
+Put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.

 When should I contact my healthcare provider?